Recoskie/JDasm/docs/Basics.md

 <br />

 Is the same as adding 1+1=10 in binary.
-Adding in the decimal point it becomes 0.1+0.1=1.0 in binary.
+Adding in the decimal point, it becomes 0.1+0.1=1.0 in binary.

 <br />

-The tow numbers are lined up relative to exponent using a shift then added using a regular CPU ADD.
+The two numbers are lined up relative to exponent using a shift then added using a regular CPU ADD.

 <br />

-Which is how floating point arithmetic is done if CPU does not have Float add operation.
+Which is how floating-point arithmetic is done if the CPU does not have a Float add operation.

 <br />

-Adding in the decimal point means you can have values that are a division of 2 rather than multiple of 2.
+Adding in the decimal point means you can have values that are a division of 2 rather than a multiple of 2.

 <br />